 Yes.
-When a candidate is in a 90-day reporting period, each contribution of \$1,000 or more to any of their committees requires the Form 497 to be filed by both the candidate and the donor.
+When a candidate is in a 90-day reporting period, each contribution of \$1,000 or more to any of his or her their committees requires the Form 497 to be filed by both the candidate and the donor.